Twitter apologises for suspending accounts critical of China

 -

-Twitter has apologised for suspending a number of accounts critical of China, days before the politically sensitive 30th anniversary of the Tiananmen Square crackdown.
+Twitter has apologised for taking down accounts critical of the Chinese government just days ahead of the 30th anniversary of the 1989 Tiananmen Square protests.

-The apology came after activists said hundreds of Twitter accounts critical of Communist Party -- from "inside and outside" China -- were suspended last week.

-Despite being blocked in China, Twitter and other overseas social media sites have long been used by activists and government critics to address subjects that are censored on domestic forums.

-Among the blocked accounts were some belonging to dissident writers and an activist who has helped document the disappearance of Uighurs -- a Turkic-speaking minority in China's restive Xinjiang region, said Cao Yuexin, founder of human rights site China Change.

-US Senator Marco Rubio tweeted that the platform had become a "Chinese govt censor".
+The micro-blogging site wrote on its public policy feed that the suspended accounts were swept up in a weekly effort to crack down on "spam and other inauthentic behaviours".

-"Sometimes our routine actions catch false positives or we make errors," Twitter said.
+"Sometimes our routine actions catch false positives or we make errors.
+We apologise."

-"We apologize.
-We're working today to ensure we overturn any errors but that we remain vigilant in enforcing our rules for those who violate them."
-But activists said Sunday that the social media giant owed users a fuller explanation of what happened.
-Discussions of the 1989 pro-democracy protests and its military suppression that led to hundreds of deaths are taboo in China.

-China's army of online censors have scrubbed clean Chinese social media, removing articles, memes, hashtags or photos alluding to the crackdown ahead of its 30 anniversary on June 4.
+The company added that the suspended accounts had not been reported by the Chinese government, CNN reported.

+The suspension of the accounts, both inside and outside China, elicited criticism from US Senator Marco Rubio, who tweeted the company was silencing voices on behalf of the Chinese government.

 (This story has not been edited by Business Standard staff and is auto-generated from a syndicated feed.)